mtseng15/digitallogic/README.md

 # Digital Logic
-A small python module to help preform boolean algebra and state table calculations
+A small python module to help perform boolean algebra and state table calculations

 ![Example](/images/example2.png)
 * Example of digitallogic with numpy in [nteract](https://nteract.io/).